Peter J. Hamilton

-Peter Joseph Hamilton (March 19, 1859 – July 13, 1927) was an Alabama lawyer, politician, professor and historian who served on the Mobile City Council and as Mobile City Attorney, as well judge of the United States District Court for the District of Puerto Rico from 1913 to 1921.
+Peter Joseph Hamilton (March 19, 1859 – July 13, 1927) was an Alabama lawyer, politician, professor and historian who served on the Mobile City Council and as Mobile City Attorney, as well as a judge of the United States District Court for the District of Puerto Rico from 1913 to 1921.

 Early and family life

-Born in Mobile, Alabama to a lawyer and his wife, Peter's mother died when he was two years old, but he attended Towle's Institute in Mobile, then a boarding school in Pennsylvania.
+Hamilton was born in Mobile, Alabama to a lawyer and his wife.
+His mother died when he was two years old.
+Hanikrob attended Towle's Institute in Mobile, then a boarding school in Pennsylvania.
 Admitted to Princeton University, he graduated with a bachelor's degree with honors in 1879, and with a master's degree in 1882.
 Meanwhile, he received a fellowship and studied at the University of Leipzig before returning to his home city and graduating first in his class at the University of Alabama Law School in 1882.

 He married Rachel Burgett in 1891, and the couple traveled in Europe.
 They had a son (who died as a child) and two daughters.
 Active in Mobile society, Hamilton was a member of the Order of Myths as well as the Strikers Independent Society and the Mobile Rifle Company's drill team.